 Community Participation: Communities throughout BC are invited to participate on the platform.
-Each sponsoring organization within a community will assign a contact person for the Support Local BC office.
-They will also be the point of contact for reporting gift certificates sales and revenues.
+Each sponsoring organization or group of organizations within a community will assign a contact person for the Support Local BC office.
+They will also be the point of contact for reporting gift certificates sales.
 Communities and participating businesses are responsible for sharing their involvement in the platform via social media, traditional media, email newsletters, etc. This program will only provide value if we all share the message.

 Reporting: Community contacts will be provided with a monthly report outlining the number of gift cards sold per business and the total revenue earned.

 Interested in having your community join?
 Please complete our form if you would like to add your village/town/city to the website.